C2FO/vfs/docs/os.md

 ```go
 func (f *File) Exists() (bool, error)
 ```
-Exists true if the file exists on the filesystem, otherwise false, and an error, if any.
+Exists true if the file exists on the file system, otherwise false, and an error, if any.

 #### func (*File) LastModified